 How to cancel a credit card will vary from issuer to issuer, but you can likely cancel credit card accounts through a few different channels:

 - Online: Not all card issuers allow you to cancel online.
-But those that do may provide a form you can fill out on their website or offer a live chat where you can cancel a credit card.
+But those that do may provide a form you can fill out on their website or offer a live chat where you can cancel.

-- Phone: This is the most intuitive cancellation process, and it shouldn’t take longer than a few minutes.
-Be prepared for the customer service representative to provide some sort of special offer (which may be worth hearing out) in a last-ditch effort to keep your business.
+- Phone: Be prepared for the customer service representative to provide some sort of special offer (which may be worth hearing out) in a last-ditch effort to keep your business.

-- Branch: It may be convenient to handle canceling a credit card in a brick-and-mortar branch if your credit card company has them and there’s one nearby.
+- Branch: It may be convenient to cancel in a brick-and-mortar branch if your credit card company has them.
 But keep in mind that it’s likely going to be harder to say “no” to an actual person sitting across a desk.

 - Mail: If you’re not in a rush and you’d like to dust off some envelopes, you can close a credit card via old-school post.
 You may want to send your request as a certified letter so you can ensure it's received.